Can I install a washer/dryer combo in my NYC apartment?

 Check with your board or building

 Many NYC buildings, whether they are rentals, co-ops, or condos, do not allow washer/dryers at all.
-Some co-ops and condos will only allow them on a case-by-case basis, others have blanket policies.
-You should always get permission from your board or building management—if you don’t, consequences can range from having the machine removed to owing thousands of dollars to your neighbors if there’s a fire or flood linked to the installation.
+Some co-ops and condos will only allow them on a case-by-case basis, while others have blanket policies.
+You should always get permission from your board or building management—if you don’t, consequences can range from having the machines removed to owing thousands of dollars to your neighbors if there’s a fire or flood linked to the installation.

 Beware of wet-over-dry restrictions

 Approval in hand, the next step is to figure out where the units can be installed.
-Most likely they will need to be in or near a “wet space,” generally a kitchen or bathroom, to be close to the waste and supply pipes (aka the “stack”).
+Most likely, they will need to be in or near a “wet space,” generally a kitchen or bathroom, to be close to the waste and supply pipes (aka the “stack”).

 An adjacent closet is a common option, though you may not want to give up that precious storage space.